-Bogga provides wind turbine design services bringing a valuable experience in the design, construction and operation of vertical axis wind turbines (VAWT).
+Bogga SA benefits from a valuable experience in the design, construction and operation of vertical axis wind turbines (VAWT).

 The 5th generation design of VAWT builds on 20 years of research and development accumulated at Sandia Labs, FloWind Corp. and another private venture.